SharePoint/sp-dev-docs/docs/schema/sharepoint-add-in-schemas.md

 - [AppPartConfigDefinition schema reference](apppartconfigdefinition-schema-reference.md)

 > [!NOTE]
-> The string `app` appears as part of or all of some element, attribute, and file names because SharePoint Add-ins were originally called "apps for SharePoint".
+> The string `app` appears as part of or all of some element, attribute, and file names because SharePoint Add-ins were originally called "apps for SharePoint."
 To ensure backward compatibility, the schemas have not been changed.